Bank Holidays in Kerala 2026 - Complete List

 Major Festivals in Kerala

-Kerala is known for its rich cultural and religious heritage.
-Many festivals are also declared bank holidays in Kerala, ensuring participation across communities:
+Kerala is known for its rich cultural and religious diversity.
+In 2026, several major festivals are observed across the state and are also declared bank holidays, allowing people from all communities to participate in the celebrations.

 The Unique Significance of Onam: A Festival of Homecoming